ezeebear/tictactoe/README.md

 # tictactoe
-This is a simple tic tac toe game with no GUI
+#This is a simple tic tac toe game with no GUI
+#Created by eZeeBear
+Feel free to use it any way you like